sciZer0/7/v/README.md

 <p>&nbsp</p>
 <h2 align="center">Abstract</h2>

+<b>About a New Blockchain</b>

+This paper proposes an idea of a new, layer 1, DAO-style blockchain which from day one is simultaneously:

+* extremely-decentralized
+* extremely-democratic
+* extremely-sustainable
+* extremely-efficient
+* with 50,000 TPS
+* with a Decreasing-Supply Token
+* with the ideal Gini coefficient
+* with 1 million users

 <b>About Blockchain Technology</b>

 First of all, if you don't want to make/participate in a revolution in economy and ownership, you don't need a blockchain.